sdpalley/matcher/README.md

 #####Double what?
 In a double blind negotiation, neither side knows the other's offer unless certain conditions are met.
 In matcher, the condition is that the "ceiling" must be greater than the "floor."
 #####How do I use it?
-If you use a mac, Ruby is built in.
+If you use a Mac, Ruby is built in.
 Download the file, type `ruby match.rb` and follow the directions.
 This does include `ansi/code`for colors (just for the heck of it) so you may need to do `gem install ansi` if it's not installed on your machine and this throws an error.
 Or just delete the require and the colors -- they're filligree, and not necessary.
 #####How does it work?
 -  Assume you're in a negotiation with two parties and you've reached an impasse.
 Neither side will move.